stefangary/socks/docs/suggested_workflow.md

 (including any error messages) to a space where you control exactly who sees your data.
-All versions are tracked so you can be confident that you know exactly which one is the current version and if you break something, you can even revert to previous versions.
+All versions are tracked so you can be confident that you know exactly which one is the current version and if you break something, you can display just the differences between versions to compare them and/or revert to a previous version.

-And if you need even more motivation for diving into this workflow, the tools and concepts we use here lie at the core of the Internet was we know it today.
-International teams of scientists and commerical developers use GitHub as one of the *defacto* standars for collaboration.
+And if you need even more motivation for diving into this workflow, the tools and concepts we use here lie at the core of the Internet as we know it today.
+International teams of scientists and commerical developers use GitHub as one of the *defacto* standards for collaboration.
 The vast majority of artifical intelligence teaching and research is shared via Jupyter notebooks.
 Cloud computing is likely to be the main, and most environmentally responsible, way to interact with large commerical